 - A little honey, stevia, or maple syrup to sweeten (optional)

 - 1 serving of your favorite protein powder

 - 1/2 tablespoon cacao powder or nibs

 Place all the ingredients into your blender and blend for around 30-45 seconds or until desired consistency is reached.

-As always, comments are welcomed and encouraged below.
+As always, comments are welcomed and encouraged.
 Happy Blending!